Sachems: History

-The Sachems were founded in 1915 as a protest group against the Nacoms, allegedly for the latter's reticence toward Jewish students.
+The Sachems were founded at Columbia University in 1915.
+It was established as protest group against the Nacoms, allegedly for the latter's reticence toward Jewish students.
 The publicly stated reason for their formation, however, was that it was in response to Columbia's growing class size, when it was judged that only one senior society would not adequately to serve the needs of the university's undergraduate student body.
-A Sachem was a paramount chief among the Algonquins, but the term also referred to the leader of the New York City political machine Tammany Hall.